Free MIDI Files – 12 of the Best Websites to Find Them (2024)

 They also have an app on the Apple Store, Google Play, and Amazon to provide better access to their files on your phone or tablet.
 Although the free content is limited, this is a must-have and an invaluable resource for any dedicated Classical music student or aficionado.

 12. Irish Midi Files

 Grab a pint and wrap yourself in the green, white, and gold shades of classic Irish tunes with an extensive collection of Irish-only MIDI tracks.
 These MIDI files were created by the late Irish musician Frank Lennon using 128 GM sounds on a Korg NS5R Sound Module and the Roland “Virtual Sound Canvas.”

 You’ve got 137 customary Irish tunes ranging from “The Isle of Innisfree” to “Whiskey in the Jar” to “Sonny’s Dream” and many others.
 65 of these tracks also have detailed lessons that are neatly categorized with lyrics and tablature on the “Learn an Irish Song” page.

-Once you scratch past the tacky surface, Irish MIDI springs with a surprising measure of resources and understated goodies.
+Once you scratch past the fairly dated design of the website, Irish MIDI springs with a surprising measure of resources and understated goodies.
 From guitar class sheets to Irish Karaoke, there are many useable bonuses on this website.

 MIDI is short for Musical Instrument Digital Interface – a digital protocol that permits communication between computers and sounds modules or electronic instruments like synths, samplers, digital pianos, and others.

 To learn more about MIDI, check out our ultimate guide on What is MIDI, which explains what it is, talks through how it’s used in many ways throughout the music process, and how to get the most out of it.